Dear Mr. Electrician: What do I need to do to ground a two-prong outlet? I want to replace the two-prong outlet with a three-prong outlet.

 Some MC cable metal armor may be approved as a grounding conductor, but you would need to check the labeling on the cable to confirm.
 Article 250.118(10).
 Even if the MC cable armor is not an approved grounding conductor, the metal armor must still be grounded using approved MC connectors.

-If you have an old house with two prong receptacles, it could have been originally wired by one of several types of wiring methods available at the time.
+If you have an old house with two prong receptacles, it could have been initially wired by one of several wiring methods available at the time.
 Knob and tube wiring has no grounding conductor.
 With proper fittings, BX cable has grounding through its metal armor.
 Metal conduit is grounded if it is installed correctly.

 Non-metallic cable, before it was called Romex, was made with and without a grounding conductor.
 If it has a grounding conductor, it is most likely smaller than the other conductors in the cable.